lukaszkn/data-software-engineering-interview-questions/content/amazon_redshift.md

 - Set COMPUPDATE/STATUPDATE OFF for large bulk loads; ANALYZE afterward.
 - Use manifest for atomic multi-file loads and handle dirty data with TRUNCATECOLUMNS/FILLRECORD/ACCEPTINVCHARS as needed.

-If you want, provide your cluster size and a sample dataset and I’ll recommend file size targets, COPY options, and a sample WLM setting for best throughput.

 ## How do you choose data file formats (Parquet, ORC, CSV, JSON) for COPY and why?
 High-level rule: prefer columnar, splittable, typed formats (Parquet/ORC) for regular analytic loads; use CSV/JSON only when needed for simplicity or semi-structured data.